 What is a Will?

-A Will is a legal document signed by the testator (i.e. the person making the Will), which directs the distribution of probate assets to heirs after the testator’s death, and appoints an executor to be in charge of the estate administration process.
+A Will is a legal document signed by the testator (i.e. the person making the Will), which directs the distribution of probate assets to heirs after the testator’s death, and nominates an executor to be in charge of the estate administration process.
+A Will grants the executor the power to sell real estate and to serve without bond.
 A Will is also the document through which a parent of minor children nominates a guardian for those children.

 What happens if you do not have a Will?